envoyproxy/envoy-wasm/examples/wasm/README.md

-# Envoy Webassembly Filter
+# Envoy WebAssembly Filter

-In this example, we show how a Webassembly(WASM) filter can be used with the Envoy proxy.
+In this example, we show how a WebAssembly(WASM) filter can be used with the Envoy proxy.
 The Envoy proxy [configuration](./envoy.yaml) includes a Webassembly filter as documented [here](https://www.envoyproxy.io/docs/envoy/latest/).
 <!--TODO(bianpengyuan): change to the url of Wasm filter once the doc is ready.-->